brando90/ultimate-utils/ultimate-utils-proj-src/uutils/stats_uu/readme.md

 ### Summary

+What is a small sample size?
+When power is not too high (e.g. 0.9999) and p-value/CIs are not to small, usually n<500 or 300

 Summary what to do for small sample size Hypothesis Testing:
     - p-value: stat test (e.g. t-test) with p-value & significance level
     - effect size: report the effect size (e.g. Cohen's d)